hhkaos/awesome-arcgis/docs/CONTRIBUTING.md

 > Be patient, this process can take a few minutes

-### Check existing links programatically

-You can help us checking broken links running this command:

-`$ node deploy.js --links`

-This will display a link of messages but also it will create a bunch of files (called *ab-results--[PATH TO FILE]*) with a JSON containing detailes information about the state of the links in this repo.

-You can place them in the ignored folder `awesomebot-results`.

-`$ mkdir awesomebot-results && mv ab-* awesomebot-results`

-### Configurations
+#### Configurations

-* **Ignore files and folders on build**: You can add folders and files you want to ignore during the build process, you can do that adding them to the `ignores` property at [book.json](https://github.com/hhkaos/awesome-arcgis/blob/master/book.json#L6)
+* **Ignore files and folders on build**: You can add folders and files you want to ignore during the build process, you can do that adding them to the `ignores` property at [book.json](../../blob/master/book.json#L6)

-* **Exclude from awesomebot**: if we want the `deploy.js` script to avoid checking links on any folder or file we can add it to the `excludeFromLinkChecker` array at [deploy.js](https://github.com/hhkaos/awesome-arcgis/blob/master/deploy.js#L5)
+* **Exclude from awesomebot**: if we want the `deploy.js` script to avoid checking links on any folder or file we can add it to the `excludeFromLinkChecker` array at [deploy.js](../../blob/master/deploy.js#L5)

-* **Exclude from doctoc**: every table of contents is generated automatically, we edit the [deploy.js](https://github.com/hhkaos/awesome-arcgis/blob/master/deploy.js#L11) script to add any file to `excludeFileFromDocToc` array, or any folder to the `excludeFoldersFromDocToc` array if we don't want them to have a TOC.
+* **Exclude from doctoc**: every table of contents is generated automatically, we edit the [deploy.js](../../blob/master/deploy.js#L11) script to add any file to `excludeFileFromDocToc` array, or any folder to the `excludeFoldersFromDocToc` array if we don't want them to have a TOC.

-## ArcGIS experts

-Everyone can contribute to this project, but we are also looking for [ArcGIS Experts](https://esri-es.github.io/arcgis-experts/) willing to help us curate and maintain each resource page.